 Crux sits within one of the arms of our Milky Way and if you are away from the city lights you will see this arm and notice a dark patch between the brightest and second brightest stars of this constellation.
 This dark patch is called the Coalsack and is a dark nebula – lots of gas and dust that are blocking out the background stars.
 In Indigenous sky lore the Coalsack formed the head of the Emu and if you follow the dark dust lanes of the Milky Way towards the Scorpion, you will see the Emu’s body and legs.
 This time of year is perfect for seeing the Emu stretching across the sky.

-Jupiter, the largest planet in our Solar System is high in the north-western sky after sunset in the constellation of Libra.
+Jupiter, the largest planet in our Solar System is high in the north-eastern sky after sunset in the constellation of Ophiuchus.
 Binoculars will show you the four largest moons known as the Galilean satellites and small aperture telescopes will show one or two of the Jovian clouds belts.
-During the month, it makes its way towards the second brightest star in the constellation – Alpha (α) Librae.
-Your ears have not deceived you!
-In the constellation Libra, Zubenelgenubi is not as bright as Zubeneschamali (Beta Librae).
-On the 17th, the 6-day old waxing crescent Moon is below and slightly north (right) of the of the gas-giant.
+The waxing gibbous Moon is close to Jupiter on the 9th and 10th of the month.
+On the 9th, the Moon is above and slightly to the north (left) and on the 10th the Moon is directly below the gas-giant.

 Wishing you clear skies and see you next month under the stars!